Veneto Club

 The site includes extensive grounds and playing fields including the David Barro Stadium, home of Victorian Premier League, tier 2 football (soccer) club FC Bulleen Lions.
-The Veneto Club has also been the venue for the Women’s National Basketball League (WNBL)team the Bulleen Boomers since 1984.
+The Veneto Club has also been the venue for the Women's National Basketball League team the Bulleen Boomers since 1984.
 The History Teachers' Association of Victoria was based here in the 1990s.

 It has been the venue for the Italian Food and Wine Festival for several years.